 Are you struggling to obtain a job or ineligible for a promotion?
+You may need an expungement.
 Are you unable to rent a place to live?
-Do you want to clear your name for the sake of your reputation?
-Do you want to remove a previous poor decision from the public record?
-If so, you have come to the right place.
-Contact David for a free case review to see if you qualify for an expungement.
+You may need an expungement.
+Do you want to clear your name for the sake of your reputation, or do you want to remove a previous poor decision from the public record?
+You may need an expungement.
+You have come to the right place.

-Oklahoma law permits expungements of different types of records.
-Most people seeking expungement relief are interested in expunging an arrest and felony or misdemeanor court records associated with the arrest.
-There are also several other types of expungements: Victim Protective Order Records Expungement, Youthful Offender Expungement, and Juvenile Court records.
+Oklahoma law provides for different types of expungements and expungements of different types of records.
+Most people seeking expungement relief are interested in expunging an arrest and felony or misdemeanor court records associated with an arrest.
+There are also several other types of expungements: Victim Protective Order Records Expungement, Youthful Offender Expungement, and Juvenile Court Records Expungement.

 So, you may be wondering what exactly is an expungement.
 Expungement is a process by which a court orders one or more government agencies in possession of your records to erase, limit access, or amend the records.
 It can also provide you the legal authority to deny the existence of the expunged arrest or charge, which can be a huge benefit when applying for a job.
 Not all expungements are the same.
-David will help you determine which type of expungement to file and what you can legally state about such records after expunging them.
+David will help you determine which type of expungement to file, what will happen to the records after they have been expunged, and what you can legally state about such records after they have been expunged.

 The types of records that are subject to expungement include records about an arrest and court case.
 That consists of those records maintained by the Court Clerk, the Oklahoma State Bureau of Investigation (OSBI), Police Departments and other state and local law enforcement agencies, county jails and sheriffs departments, the Oklahoma Department of Corrections, and the Oklahoma Pardon & Parole Board.
 It includes records found on agency websites such as the Oklahoma State Court Network (OSCN), On-Demand Court Records (ODCR), and Offender Lookup.